canonical-ols/talisker/docs/prometheus.rst

 If the app is running in `multiprocess mode <https://github.com/prometheus/client_python#multiprocess-mode-gunicorn>`_ (ie. with multiple workers), the `prometheus_multiproc_dir` envvar should be set to a writable directory that can be used for metrics.
-If this envvar is not found, a temporary directory will be created and used instead.
+If this envvar is not found, a temporary directory will be created and used instead (but note that metrics will be reset on restarts).

 A default `worker_exit <http://docs.gunicorn.org/en/stable/settings.html#worker-exit>`_
 server hook is automatically set up for cleaning up the shared